rorysproule1/futbase/README.md

-# Welcome to Talaria!
+# Welcome to FUTbase!

-**Talaria** is a web based tool that is used alongside [**Strava**](https://www.strava.com/) to help create, plan, execute and monitor any and all running goals you may have, from running your first ever 5km to getting ready for your next marathon!
+**Futbase** is a web based tool that works alongside FIFA Ultimate Team to allow users to find the perfect player for their team!
+Providing in depth querying and filtering based off any and all attributes a player can have in the game.
+Users can also review players and add them to their wishlist to keep track of them.

 # Files